Secondary Tertiary Programmes

 Allocation of places in trades academies

-Twenty-three Secondary-Tertiary Programmes/trades academies are operating a programme in 2016, with 6,190 (an increase of 940 places from 2015) allocated student places from Northland to Southland.
-The 2016 increase follows Ministers’ announcements in October 2015.
+Twenty-three Secondary-Tertiary Programmes/trades academies are operating a programme in 2017, with 6,350 (an increase of 160 places from 2016) allocated student places from Northland to Southland.
+The 2017 increase follows the further budget available from 2016 as per the Ministers’ announcements in October 2015.
 For more details regarding each programme, please contact us.

 - ability to deliver integrated learning programmes